Sign up for Training

 If you ship batteries or products containing batteries, you’re likely aware of new regulations that took effect this year regarding lithium battery test summaries.
 Like many new policies, there can be a period of misinterpretation and confusion.

-But there’s good news: CHEMTREC can make the compliance much easier and more simplified for when your shipping or handling these materials.
+But there’s good news: CHEMTREC can make the compliance much easier for shipping or handling of these materials.

 Let’s dive into exactly what these new regulations are and what they may mean for you.

 Organizations including IATA, IMO, IMDG Code, ICAO Technical Instructions, and potentially other national and international dangerous goods regulations have mandated manufacturers and distributors of lithium cells, batteries, and equipment powered by lithium cells and batteries make available a test summary as specified in the UN Manual of Tests and Criteria, Sixth Revised Edition, Amend 1, Part III, sub-section 38.3, paragraph 38.3.5.